-Gradient Boost is a stage-wise additive model that uses a Gradient Descent boosting method for training boosters (Decision Trees) to correct the error residuals of a weak base learner.
+Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting scheme for training boosters (Decision Trees) to correct the error residuals of a series of weak base learners.
 Stochastic gradient boosting is achieved by varying the ratio of samples to subsample uniformly at random from the training set.

 Note: The default base regressor is a Dummy Regressor using the Mean strategy and the default booster is a Regression Tree with a max depth of 3.

 |1||booster||RegressionTree||object||The regressor that will fix up the error residuals of the weak base learner.|